boxybird/laravel-directus-api-wrapper/README.md

 # Laravel Directus API Wrapper

-A collection of Laravel 7 facades to interact with Directus CMS (version 8).
+A collection of Laravel facades to interact with Directus CMS.

-## Disclaimer
+## Requirements

-This package is brand new and not ready for production.
+- Laravel 7
+- Directus 8

 ## Installation